Frequently Asked Questions

 The fact that Canadian society is rich in diversity has important influences on the criteria that will be used at all stages of the selection process.
 This includes recognition that Supreme Court of Canada judges are called on to adjudicate complex legal questions between individuals and groups with a wide variety of experiences, backgrounds, and perspectives.

 In addition, diversity within the Supreme Court of Canada itself is important for two main reasons.
 First, a diverse bench brings together different and valuable perspectives to the decision-making process, whether informed by gender, ethnicity, personal history, or the myriad of other things that make up who we are.
 Second, public institutions that reflect the diversity of the society they serve enhance public confidence and public acceptance of the institution as a whole.
-As such, the criteria specify that candidates are considered with a view towards ensuring that the members of the Supreme Court of Canada are reflective of the diversity of Canadian society.
+As such, the assessment criteria specify that candidates are considered with a view towards ensuring that the members of the Supreme Court of Canada are reflective of the diversity of Canadian society.

 Given the importance of aboriginal law to Canada’s legal tradition, should the Government not appoint an Indigenous judge to the Supreme Court of Canada?